Nadkarni-Lab/InfEHR/README.md

 **InfEHR: Resolving Clinical Uncertainty through Deep Geometric Learning on Electronic Health Records https://www.medrxiv.org/content/10.1101/2025.01.31.25321471v1)**

 ## Usage Examples
+Please use the packages as defined in environment.yml

 ### 1. Build Attributed Graphs
 To construct patient graphs from the preprocessed data: